timbergus/tsx-from-scratch/README.md

 In this file we are going to configure the properties for the TypeScript compiler.
 The ones we are going to use are:

-* __outDir:__ Here we set the output directory for the compiler.
-This will be the same as the WebPack output directory.
 * __noImplicitAny:__ Raises error on expressions and declarations with an implied any type.
 * __target:__ The JavaScript version we a re going to transpile the typeScript code.
 In this case, we are setting __ES5__ because is the version accepted for most of the browsers nowadays.
 * __jsx:__ Allows us to use JSX.